ViniciusSchvepper/ViniciusSchvepper/README.md

 ## About me:

-I'm a passionatge developer who loves to turn problems into solutions.
+I'm a passionate developer who loves to turn problems into solutions.

 ## Minhas especialidades: